boris-kz/CogAlg/README.md

 Intelligence is a general cognitive ability, ultimately ability to predict.
 That includes cognitive component of action: planning is technically a self-prediction.
 Any prediction is interactive projection of known patterns, hence primary cognitive process is pattern discovery.
 This perspective is well established, pattern recognition is a core of any IQ test.
 But there is no general and constructive definition of either pattern or recognition (quantified similarity).
 I define similarity for the simplest inputs, then design hierarchically recursive algorithm to search for similarity patterns in incrementally complex inputs: lower-level patterns.

 For excellent popular introductions to cognition-as-prediction thesis see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
 But on a technical level, they and most current researchers implement artificial neural networks, which operate in a very coarse statistical fashion.
-Capsule Networks, recently introduced by Geoffrey Hinton et al, are more selective but still rely on Hebbian learning, with coarse immediate input summation.
+Capsule Networks, recently introduced by Geoffrey Hinton et al, are more selective but still rely on Hebbian learning, coarse due to immediate input summation.
 My approach is outlined below, then compared to ANN, the brain, and CapsNet.

 We need help with design and implementation of this algorithm, in Python or Julia.
 Current code is explained in [WIKI](https://github.com/boris-kz/CogAlg/wiki).
 This is an open project, but I do pay a prize for contributions, or monthly if there is a track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).
 Contributions should be justified in terms of strictly incremental search for similarity, which forms hierarchical patterns: parameterized nearest-neighbour clusters or capsules.

 ### Outline of my approach

 Proposed algorithm is a first-principles alternative to deep learning, non-neuromorphic and sub-statistical.
 It performs hierarchical search, cross-comparing inputs over selectively incremental distance and composition, followed by parameterized clustering.
 First-level comparands are sensory inputs at the limit of resolution: adjacent pixels of video or equivalents in other modalities.
 Symbolic data is second-hand, encoded and scrambled by prior processing, thus it shouldn’t be used as primary input in a strictly bottom-up system.